Terraced rice fields in Sapa. Photo by Aaron Joel Santos

 Stay outside the tourist hub of Sapa in more simple comfort at a mountain-top lodge.
 Sapa is home to excellent lodges and homestays, where you'll find individual bungalows with private balconies overlooking verdant valleys.
 Set among the rice terraces, you’re likely to brush shoulders with farmers and other local people as they go about their daily lives.

-Mountain biking is an excellent way to get out and explore some of the lesser-visited corners of Sapa, and there are many half-, full- and multi-day adventures on offer.
+Mountain biking is an excellent way to get out and explore some of the lesser-visited corners of Sapa, and there are many multi-day adventures of varying lengths.
 Time your visit for the Vietnam Mountain Bike Marathon, a multi-day stage race in November, or pencil dates for the Vietnam Mountain Marathon.
 Now in its fourth edition, the marathon attracts over 1000 competitors who run buffalo-beaten trails ranging from a bamboozling 100km to a more manageable 10km.

 The best way to spend two days in Sapa is to strike out into the hills on an overnight trek.
 Wander through the rice terraces, bathe in crystal clear waters and sleep and dine in rustic family homes.